On calibers for $C_p(X)$: Preliminaries

 \end{proposition}

 \begin{proposition} If $\kappa$ is a caliber (resp., precaliber; weak precaliber) for $X$, then $\cf(\kappa)$ is a caliber (resp., precaliber; weak precaliber) for $X$.

 \end{proposition}

-\begin{proposition} If $D$ is a dense subspace of $X$ and $\kappa$ is an infinite cardinal, then the following statements are true. \begin{enumerate} \item $c(D)=c(X)$. \item $\kappa$ is a precaliber (resp., weak precaliber) for $D$ if and only if $\kappa$ is a precaliber (resp., weak precaliber) for $X$. \item If $\kappa$ is a caliber for $D$, then $\kappa$ is a caliber for $X$. \end{enumerate}
+\begin{proposition} If $D$ is a dense subspace of $X$ and $\kappa$ is an infinite cardinal, then the following statements hold. \begin{enumerate} \item $c(D)=c(X)$. \item $\kappa$ is a precaliber (resp., weak precaliber) for $D$ if and only if $\kappa$ is a precaliber (resp., weak precaliber) for $X$. \item If $\kappa$ is a caliber for $D$, then $\kappa$ is a caliber for $X$. \end{enumerate}

 \end{proposition}

 \begin{proposition} If $X$ is infinite and $T_2$, then $\WP(X)\subseteq \UC$.

 \end{proposition}